• Skip to primary navigation

 • low sodium soy sauce or Tamari - Tamari is slightly thicker and richer than regular soy sauce, and it's usually gluten-free.
 You can use either one.

 • fresh ginger - Fresh ginger roots should be firm and feel heavy for their size.
 The best way to grate it for the miso sauce is with a microplane zester.
+Though fresh is the best for this recipe, you can use about half of the amount of ground ginger if necessary.

 • dry sherry - This is used to deglaze the pan after everything is caramelized and the eggplant is cooked.
 It also adds a wonderful nut-like sweet flavor.